technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 15 - Configure a chat widget in Dynamics 365 Customer Service.md

-drop-down under **Authentication name** and select **Create authentication setting.** The steps outlined below can be performed only upon acquiring a paid license for Power Pages so that the custom certificates can be uploaded to acquire a public Key URL
+drop-down under **Authentication name** and select **Create authentication setting.** The steps outlined below can be performed only upon acquiring a paid license for Power Pages so that the custom certificates can be uploaded to acquire a public Key URL.

 A Chat widget is then created.
-You can click on **Cancel** for this lab as we have explored how to create a chat widget in Customer Service Trail.
+You can click on **Cancel** for this lab as we have explored how to create a chat widget in Customer Service Trial.

+**Summary** - You have configured a **Contoso Chat Widget** in Dynamics 365 Customer Service.